 Students are encouraged to discuss any problems directly with their interpreter before coming to the Office.

 e.
-Recorded/Taped Texts/E-Text – Texts in alternate format will be ordered from Recordings for the Blind and Dyslexic, Bookshare and at times directly from the publisher.
+Recorded/Taped Texts/E-Text – Texts in alternate format will be ordered from Learning Ally, Bookshare and at times directly from the publisher.
 The College maintains an institutional membership with several sources.
 Students will be assisted in applying for such services and ordering texts in advance by the Disability Services Office.
 Students may also use the resources of the staff and technology of the Assistive Technology Lab to scan and read print materials.

 f.
 Tutoring.
-Tutoring services are available to all students through the peer tutoring service in the Tutoring Center, Johnson Learning Center, Room 241.
+Tutoring services are available to all students through the Learning Center located in the Instructional Resource Center-Room 241.
 In addition, the English and Math department offer tutorial support for developmental coursework.
 Specialized professional tutoring for Project Connections students is also available.

 g.
 Adaptive Computer Lab Equipment.
-The Counseling and Career Services Department has specialized adaptive computer hardware and software for student use in JLC 221.
+The Counseling Department has specialized adaptive computer hardware and software for student use in JLC 243.
 A lab coordinator is available to assist students in learning to use the equipment.
 In addition, some assistive technology is available in the College Library and can be made available on any computer that a student has need to access, upon request.

 a.
 Equipment.
 The College does not provide personal devices such as wheelchairs or individually prescribed devices such as hearing aids.